Chemical decoding of kinematic substructures in the Galactic halo: Chemical compatibility of the halo substructures

-Once contamination from the massive merger of GSE and from the heated disc has been identified and quantified in each halo substructure, the contaminant stars can be removed from each substructure to highlight eventual intrinsic chemical patterns in the remaining {\it outliers}.
-The conclusions drawn from the analysis of the cleaned substructures are the following.
+Once contamination from the massive merger of GSE and from the heated disc has been identified and quantified in each halo substructure, the contaminant stars can be removed from each substructure to highlight possible intrinsic chemical patterns in the remaining cleaned substructures.
+The conclusions drawn from their analysis are the following.

+\begin{itemize} \item In the Heracles sample, the abundances of the vast majority (at least 80\%\footnote{This percentage has been derived by adding the percentage of Heracles stars which are compatible either with GSE (H) or with the metal-poor disc, and subtracting to this sum the disc contamination of GSE (H), which is of the order of 5\% (see Tab.~\ref{tab:comp_disc} and Fig.~\ref{fig:compatibility_disc}).}) of the stars can be explained as a combination of two different stellar populations: the GSE debris and metal-poor disc stars.
+Thus, very little room is left for interpretation of the substructure cleaned from these two components.